LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-A platform could unfairly divert user prompts intended for a specific plugin to another plugin that provides the same functionality.
+\textbf{Divert prompts to another plugin.} A platform could unfairly divert user prompts intended for a specific plugin to another plugin that provides the same functionality.
 Another variation of this attack is to call both plugins.